 Another thing that Yomojo has ‘inherited’ from its predecessor Yatango (other than their customer base) is the option to create a personalised plan based on your specific needs but based on our testing, it seems like you are better off going with one of their unlimited plans if you want a decent data allowance as each ‘tailor-made’ plan with the same amount of included data ends up being more expensive than the equivalent unlimited plan.

-If you don’t need that much data or the Optus network doesn’t have good coverage where you are, we got you covered as well with our detailed mobile plans report.
+If the Optus network doesn’t have good coverage where you are, we got you covered as well with our detailed mobile plans report which outlines the best deals on both the Vodafone and Telstra networks.

 If you are in the market for a 4G-capable smartphone but don’t want to pay top dollar for some fancy features you most likely will never use (or be forced to go on a contract god forbid!), we have a few suggestions for you.